 Pedestrian dynamics in complex geometries

-We have applied the calibrated pedestrian model to the access of football fans to a digital twin of San Mamés stadium (Fig. 5, left).
-In our novel framework, pedestrian trajectories are calculated using OpenFOAM: we define a velocity map for each possible goal of the pedestrian and integrate it into the simulation (Fig. 5, right)
+We have applied the calibrated pedestrian model to the access of football fans to a digital twin of San Mamés stadium (Fig. 1).
+In our novel framework, pedestrian trajectories are calculated using OpenFOAM: we define a velocity map for each possible goal of the pedestrian and integrate it into the simulation (Fig. 5)

 Fig. 5: Computational version of San Mamés stadium.
 Desired velocity field for pedestrians in the complex outdoor area of the stadium and indoor (inset) precomputed using OpenFoam CFD.